 By: Dave Olsen

-An understanding of a material’s tendency to conduct may be a critical factor in the selection of that material for a given application.
-Clearly, some materials are chosen because they readily conduct electricity (as wire, for example) or heat (like fins or tubes in a radiator or heat exchanger).
+Understanding a material’s tendency to conduct may be a critical factor in the selection of that material for a given application.
+Clearly, some materials are chosen because they readily conduct electricity (wire) or heat (fins or tubes in a radiator).
 For other applications (like insulation), materials are selected because they specifically do not conduct very well.

 Pure metals will tend to provide the best conductivity.
 In most metals, the existence of impurities restricts the flow of electrons.
-Compared to pure metals, then, elements which are added as alloying agents could be considered “impurities”.
-So alloys tend to offer less electrical conductivity than pure metal.
-If different properties provided by alloying are required (for additional hardness or strength, for example) it is important to choose the alloy additions that do not significantly affect conductivity if that is also important.
+Compared to pure metals, then, elements that are added as alloying agents could be considered “impurities”.
+Alloys tend to offer less electrical conductivity than pure metals.
+If different properties provided by alloying are required (additional hardness or strength) it is important to choose metal materials electricity can pass through.

 Metals conduct electricity by allowing free electrons to move between the atoms.
 These electrons are not associated with a single atom or covalent bond.
 Why do metallic bonds conduct electricity?
-Like charges repel each other, the movement of one free electron within the lattice dislodges those in the next atom, and the process repeats – moving in the direction of the current, toward the positively charged end.
+Like charges repel each other.
+The movement of one free electron within the lattice dislodges those in the next atom, and the process repeats.
+Continually moving in the direction of the current, toward the positively charged end.
 This process makes metals good conductors of electricity.
 There are many materials electricity can pass through.
 MetalTek experts can help navigate creating the right alloy to meet these types of needs.

-Thermal conductivity is similar to electrical in that exciting atoms in one section works to excite and vibrate adjacent atoms.
+Thermal conductivity is like electrical in that exciting atoms in one section work to excite and vibrate adjacent atoms.
 That motion or kinetic energy – not unlike rubbing your hands together to get warm – allows heat to move through the metal.
 Alloys, which are a combination of different metallic elements, tend to offer a lower level of thermal conductivity than pure metals.
-Atoms of different size or atomic weight will vibrate at a different rate, which changes the pattern of thermal conductivity.
-If there is less energy transfer between atoms, there is less conductivity.
+Atoms of different sizes or atomic weights will vibrate at different rates, which changes the pattern of thermal conductivity.
+If there is less energy transfer between atoms, there is less thermal conductivity.

-Pure silver and copper provide the highest thermal conductivity, with aluminum less so.
-Stainless steels provide low thermal conductivity.
+Pure silver and copper provide the highest thermal conductivity.
+Aluminum and stainless steel provide low thermal conductivity.
 Some materials, including copper, will readily conduct both heat and electricity.
 Copper is an excellent heat conductor.
 While others, like glass, conduct heat but not electricity.

 As we have noted before, the selection of the metal for any application probably involves tradeoffs.
 For example, consider the choice of metal in cookware.
 While aluminum is a decent conductor of heat, copper conducts better and would provide quicker and more even cooking performance – if you are looking for that quick meal.
 But copper is much more expensive.
-That is why all but the highest end cookware is made of aluminum, or aluminum with a coating or cladding (aluminum is reactive to salty and acidic foods), and not the more expensive copper.
-Copper with a stainless steel cladding would be yet another choice.
+That is why all but the highest-end cookware is made of aluminum.
+Aluminum with a coating or cladding is also common as aluminum is reactive to salty and acidic foods.
+Copper with a stainless-steel cladding would be yet another choice.

-As with most of these applications, your neighborhood metallurgist can help make a cost-effective decision on alloy selection – for conductivity or almost any other desired performance.
+As with most of these applications, your neighborhood metallurgist, MetalTek experts, can help make a cost-effective decision on alloy selection – for conductivity or almost any other desired performance.